MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

     parent: operations
 ---

-You can use the queries below for spot debugging, but it may also be helpful to make them more permanent tools by creating them as views for `TAIL`ing or materialized views to read more efficiently.
-Obviously, the existence of these additional views may itself affect performance.
+You can use the queries below for spot debugging, but it may also be helpful to make them more permanent tools by creating them as views fo `TAIL`ing or materialized views to read more efficiently.
+Note that the existence of these additional views may itself affect performance.

 ### Are my sources loading data in a reasonable fashion?